 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 Claude volunteered to be sent to Japan.
 On September 18, the POWs were taken by truck to Bilibid Prison, where they remained for a day.
 On September 20, the POWs were boarded onto the Lima Maru which sailed later that day.
 The ship arrived at Takao, Formosa, on September 22, and the POWs disembarked.
+During the voyage a good number of the POWs died from beriberi, dysentery, and enteritis.
+They also grew weaker from the lack of food, water, and adequate rest.
 From there, they were taken to Taichu Camp where the POWs cleared rocks from a dry river bed.
 The POWs worked there for 47 days before they were returned to Takao.

 Before the end of 1942, his parents learned he was a Prisoner of War.
 His name was also listed as a POW on January 28, 1943, by the War Department.